fuzziqersoftware/sharedstructures/README.md

 The allocator type of a pool can't be changed after creating it, so choose the allocator type based on what the access patterns will be.
 Use SimpleAllocator if you need high space efficiency or are sharing read-only data (at the cost of slow writes), or use LogarithmicAllocator if you need both reads and writes to be fast and can sacrifice some space for speed.

-## Data structures

-Data structure objects can be used on top of an Allocator or Pool object.
-Currently there are three data structures.

-**HashTable** implements a binary-safe map of strings to strings.
-HashTables have a fixed bucket count at creation time and cannot be resized dynamically.
-This issue will be fixed in the future.

-**PrefixTree** implements a binary-safe map of strings to values of any of the following types:
-- Strings
-- Integers
-- Floating-point numbers
-- Boolean values
-- Null (this is not the same as the key not existing - a key can exist and have a Null value)

-Both structures support getting and setting individual keys, iteration over all or part of the map, conditional writes (check-and-set, check-and-delete), and atomic increments.
-Note that atomic increments on HashTables are supported only in C++ and not in Python, but all other operations are supported in both languages.

-**IntVector** implements an array of 64-bit signed integers, supporting various atomic operations on them.
-Unlike the other data structures, IntVector operates directly on top of a Pool object and does not have an Allocator.
-This is necessary because it implements only lock-free operations, and Allocators require using locks.
-This also means that a Pool containing an IntVector may not contain any other data structures.

-The header files (HashTable.hh, PrefixTree.hh, and IntVector.hh) document how to use these objects.
-Take a look at the test source (HashTableTest.cc, PrefixTreeTest.cc, and IntVectorTest.cc) for usage examples.

 ### Mapping iteration semantics

 Iteration over either of the mapping structures only locks the structure while advancing the iterator, so it's possible for an iteration to see an inconsistent view of the data structure due to concurrent modifications by other processes.